gruntjs/grunt-contrib-uglify/README.md

 The location of your sourcemap.
 Defaults to the location you use for sourceMap, override if you need finer control

+#### prefix
+Type: `Number`
+Default: `undefined`

+The number of directories to drop from the path prefix when declaring files in the source map.

 #### preserveComments
 Type: `Boolean` `String` `Function`
 Default: `undefined`